obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 - `in` and `on` may be omitted.
 - If one of the `YYYY-MM-DD` dates is invalid, then it is ignored and the filter will behave as `<date>` not `<date range>`.
 - Date range cannot be specified by 2 relative dates eg `next monday three weeks`.
-- We do not recommend this, but it is technically possible to specify absolute dates in words, such as `25th May 2023`.
+- It is technically possible to specify absolute dates in words, such as `25th May 2023`.
+  - However, we do not recommend using words for specifying the two dates in ranges.
-  - We have found that using two such dates can lead to ambiguity and unintended results when the [chrono](https://github.com/wanasit/chrono) library parses the dates in your filter.
+  - This is because we have found that using two adjacent non-numeric dates can lead to ambiguity and unintended results when the [chrono](https://github.com/wanasit/chrono) library parses the dates in your `<date range>` filter.

 Example absolute date ranges: